-ECO place an obligation on energy suppliers to help households cut their energy bills and reduce carbon emissions by installing energy saving measures.
-As of January 2017, it has delivered energy efficiency measures to over 1.6 million households in specified areas of low income.
+ECO places an obligation on energy suppliers to help households cut their energy bills and reduce carbon emissions by installing energy saving measures.

-For further information on the criteria required for households in the borough to receive ECO funding can be seen in our ECO flexible eligibility statement of intent
+Further information on the criteria required for households in the borough to receive ECO funding is available at ECO flexible eligibility statement of intent

 Please note, the inclusion of a household in a local authority declaration does not guarantee a measure will be installed by an energy supplier.
 Decisions by energy suppliers on whether to install a measure may depend on: